-On Friday, November 16 2018, Comex Hyperbaric and Hypobaric Test Center hosted a delegation of students and instructors of EPNER (School of flight test and reception staff) for an hypoxia risk awareness session.
+The Comex Hyperbaric and Hypobaric Test Center is pleased to receive again this Thursday, February 6, a delegation of students and instructors of EPNER (School of flight test and reception staff) for an hypoxia risk awareness session.

 Formerly flight test center / CEV created in 1946, now part of DGA Flight Test Dpt, EPNER trains crews involved in test flights ; theoretical courses come along practical hands-on exercises that allow in-flight tests of the aircraft characteristics, carried out under the optimum safety conditions.
 Trainees are : test pilots, engineers, mechanical and test engineers as well as air traffic controllers for specific test flights.